-The information and detail set out within this leaflet has been prepared solely as general guidance on the matters which are dealt with and is not intended to replace the need for you to take advice on these matters.

-Although within that context every effort has been made by the Retired Greyhound Trust to ensure that the detail set out in this booklet is accurate, the Trust does not accept any liability for the contents of this leaflet or for the consequences of any action taken on the basis of the information provided.
-Any person taking on the responsibilities of ownership of a greyhound is strongly advised to seek formal advice on their behaviour and behavioural tendencies.
+The information and details set out within this leaflet has been prepared solely as general guidance on the matters which are dealt with and is not intended to replace the need for you to take formal advice on these matters.
+Although within that context every effort has been made by the Greyhound Trust to ensure that the details set out in this booklet are accurate, the Trust does not accept any liability for the contents of this leaflet, or the consequences of any actions taken on the basis of the information provided.
+Any person taking on the responsibilities of ownership of a greyhound is strongly advised to seek formal advice on their behaviour and their behaviour tendencies.